thomasgalliker/Guards/README.md

     <td>ArgumentException</td>
    </tr>
 </table>

+### Contribution
+New guards are added when desired.
+Since this is an open source project, everyone is highly welcome to contribute and add new guards.
+However, the proposals should follow the existing pattern.
+A minimum of governance is required.
+Thank you for understanding.

 ### License
 Guards is Copyright &copy; 2015 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
 Free for non-commercial use.
 For commercial use please contact the author.